What Is Web Hosting – Web Hosting Explained for Beginners

 Most web hosts offer different hosting packages for different types of customers – from business website owners to personal blog creators.

 Ideally, you should start with the simplest hosting solution.
 Once your site gets more traffic, you can upgrade to a more advanced plan.
+Feel free to check Hostinger’s hosting prices to get a general idea of the different types of hosting and their costs.

 With shared hosting, multiple users share the same server resources, including memory, processing power, and storage space.